 Your data, your choice

 Good Grants is a global solution, so you can store your data in your choice of supported regions.
-We currently support data residency in the EU, the USA and Australia with plans to expand into several other locations in the near future.
+We currently support data residency in the EU, the USA, Canada and Australia with plans to expand into several other locations in the near future.

 Visit our data residency page for more information on data residency or to join a notification list for your region.